Millet lysine-arginine content for herpes management

 Category Overview

-Grains are generally low in lysine and abundant in arginine, which makes them less beneficial for people with herpes.
+Grains are generally not very high in lysine and rich in arginine, which makes them less beneficial for people with herpes.
 That said, some grains are better than others in terms of their lysine to arginine ratio.
 Quinoa, amaranth, buckwheat, and seitan are some of the grains that have more lysine than arginine, or at least a balanced ratio.
 These grains can be included in a healthy diet, as they also provide fiber, iron, and antioxidants.

 Practical Recommendations